reubenhwk/backup-scripts/README.txt

 you're ready to make the clone.
 Just invoke lrc clone and pass the backup.fstab on the command line as the first argument.
-This will bind mount all the filesystems in /etc/fstab somewhere in /tmp, then mount all the filesystems in your backup.fstab somewhere in /tmp, then rsync the roots making a complete close.
+This will bind mount all the filesystems in /etc/fstab somewhere in /tmp, then mount all the filesystems in your backup.fstab somewhere in /tmp, then rsync the roots making a complete clone.
 The boot loader will also be installed on the destination device specified in backup.fstab.

  $ sudo lrc clone backup.fstab